-Provost Umphrey Law Firm is leading a lawsuit on behalf of advanced
+Provost Umphrey Law Firm is filing a second lawsuit on behalf of advanced

-practice registered nurses (APRNs) and other health care professionals
+practice registered nurses (APRNs) and physicians assistants (PAs)

-pay for VA nurses who say the VA has required them to perform
+overtime pay for VA nurses who say the VA has required them to perform

-extensive patient-related work after hours for no pay on their home computers or
+extensive patient-related work after hours for no pay in the Computerized Patient Record System (CPRS).

 Employment at the VA